GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 - The [Payment and Distribution][cws-distribution] tab lets you declare in app-purchases and control which countries will list your item and which set of users will see it.

-### Partial rollout {: #partial-rollout }
+### Set partial rollout percentage {: #partial-rollout }

-If your item has a large user base (over 10,000), its distribution tab will include a **Percentage rollout** option to restrict the update to just a fraction of the user base:
+If your item has a large user base (over 10,000), the distribution tab will include a **Percentage rollout** option to restrict the update only to a fraction of the user base:

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oZxWW5oMsh7fUSzwvRNp.png",
        alt="Screenshot of the Chrome Web Store fractional rollout field",